Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Analysis/FindServiceAreasForMultipleFacilities/README.md

 1. Create a new `ServiceAreaTask` from a network service.
 2. Create default `ServiceAreaParameters` from the service area task.
-3. Set the parameters `ServiceAreaParameters.setReturnPolygons(true)` to return polygons of all service areas.
+3. Set the parameters `ServiceAreaParameters.returnPolygons = true` to return polygons of all service areas.
 4. Define `QueryParameters` that retrieve all `Facility` items from a `ServiceFeatureTable`.
 Add the facilities to the service area parameters using the query parameters, `serviceAreaParameters.SetFacilitiesWithFeatureTable(facilitiesTable, queryParameters).`
 5. Get the `ServiceAreaResult` by solving the service area task using the parameters.
 6. For each facility, get any `ServiceAreaPolygons` that were returned, `serviceAreaResult.resultPolygons(facilityIndex)`.